YGAO359/YGAO359.github.io/README.md

 and get certified as [the advanced programmer for SAS 9](https://github.com/YGAO359/YGAO359.github.io/blob/master/image/SAS%20Adv.png).

-It is the learning in SMU that makes me award of how a data analyst should process and intepret data.
+It is the learning in SMU that makes me aware of how a data analyst should process and interpret data.

 Thanks for the instruction from Prof.Kam.
 If you are interested in data analytics, you might wish to have a look of our [posters](https://github.com/YGAO359/YGAO359.github.io/tree/master/image/shared%20posters)